UWaterloo-Formula-Electric/firmware/Docs/sphinx/source/files/state_machine.rst

   :alt: BMU State Machine
   :scale: 20%

-It's much easier to see if you click on the image to open it in a new page.
+Click on the image to open it in a new page.

 States
 ------